iansinnott/webpack-base-project/README.md

 Now if you look at `dist/index.js` and `dist/add.js` you will see that Babel did... _absolutely nothing!_ Fun, right?

 Let's configure Babel so it does something.
-By default babel doesn't do any transpilation.
+By default Babel doesn't do any transpilation.
 To make it work we need to add the `babel-preset-es2015` preset.

 ```
 npm install --save-dev babel-preset-es2015